-No dealer, broker, salesperson or other person has been authorized by the District or the Underwriter to give information or to make any representation other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+No dealer, broker, salesperson or other person has been authorized by the District, the Underwriter or First Southwest, a Division of Hilltop Securities Inc. (the "Financial Advisor") to give information or to make any representation other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.

-The Bonds have not been registered under the Securities Act of 1933, as amended, in reliance upon an exemption contained in such Act.
+The Bonds have not been registered under the Securities Act of 1933, as amended, in reliance upon an exemption contained in such act.
 The Bonds have not been registered or qualified under the securities laws of any state.
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.